Last update: 9 months ago

 Like AGAs, Rayburns are cast iron heat storage ranges, that also have the capacity to heat water.
 Some Rayburns will also run radiators, in the case of the largest models, up to 20 of them.

 You can buy Rayburns that run on gas, electricity or oil and also models suitable for use with wood, briquettes or coal.

-What is the difference between an AGA and a Rayburn cooker
+What is the difference between an AGA and a Rayburn cooker?

-The main difference between AGA and Rayburn
+Other differences between AGA and Rayburn

 AGA cookers don’t have hot water or central heating capacity but they offer far more extensive cooking options.
 Your choice of models will dictate which of these things you’ll benefit from.
 These options are explained in more detail below: